LoopKit/loopdocs/docs/version/development.md

 In addition to the main and dev branches, which are tightly controlled and only updated through a formal pull request and approval process, there are also some feature and update branches.
 These branches are subject to more frequent updates, so users testing these branches should follow along in zulipchat for information.

 * The `update_dev_to_M.m.#` is where the next version of dev is tested before becoming part of `dev` and later being released as `main`
-* The branches starting with `feat/` have one or more special features, like support for new pumps, CGM or the keep-alive work-around for Atlas DASH pods with by iPhone 16 or iPhone 17e
+* The branches starting with `feat/` have one or more special features, like support for new pumps or CGM

 The graphic below shows the `main` and `dev` branches along with some feature branches and an update branch.